Artemis II Food System: Sustaining Astronauts on Lunar Journey

 Daily Meal Structure

-Astronauts typically consume breakfast, lunch, and dinner daily, excluding launch and reentry phases.
-Each astronaut is allocated two flavored beverages per day, such as coffee, with options limited by the spacecraft's upmass constraints.
+Astronauts are typically scheduled for breakfast, lunch, and dinner daily, excluding specific launch and reentry phases.
+Each astronaut receives two flavored beverages, such as coffee, per day, with options limited by the spacecraft's upmass constraints.
 Fresh foods are not included due to the absence of refrigeration and late-load capabilities.
-Shelf-stable foods are crucial for managing food safety and quality in a compact, self-contained environment and for reducing the risk of particulates in microgravity.
+Shelf-stable foods are essential for managing food safety and quality within a compact, self-contained environment and for reducing the risk of particulates in microgravity.

-Artemis II menus reflect significant advancements in space food technology:
+Artemis II menus reflect advancements in space food technology over various missions:

 - Apollo Missions: Utilized early food technologies with limited variety.